 Complimentary Experian Credit Score & File Access

-As long as your Experian account remains active, you have complimentary access to your Experian-generated FICO Score and your Experian credit file.
+As long as your Experian account remains active, you have complimentary access to your Experian-generated FICO Score and your Experian credit file, which contains credit history information collected by Experian.
 You retain access whether you’ve activated Boost or not.

 Option to Remove Experian Boost